utcompling/tacc-hadoop/README.md

 Upload the file from your computer to your tacc account and extract it:

     <your computer>$ scp <filepath>/hadoop2conf.tar.gz <username>@longhorn.tacc.utexas.edu:.hadoop2

+Extract the hadoop configuration.
+(Create a `.hadoop2` directory if it does not already exist).

+    ~$ cd .hadoop2
+    ~$ tar zxvf hadoop2conf.tar.gz

 Clone this project: